-Email: All students at South Plains College are assigned an SPC email account.
+Student Email: All students at South Plains College are assigned an SPC email account.
 Although personal email addresses will continue to be collected, the assigned SPC email account will be used as the official channel of communication for South Plains College.
 Students should make it a habit to check their student email account frequently.
-Students should make it a habit to check their student email account frequently.
-(Copied from SPC Student Guide.)
+Student Correspondence Policy